Located in Neepawa, Manitoba.

-Beautiful Plains Branch is located in the lower level of the Calvary Chapel Church.
-It is in Neepawa at the corner of Hamilton Street and 1st Avenue (221 Hamilton Street).
-Here we have a room for our library and all our materials as well as the computer, etc. It is all together in one place and ready for researching!
-Internet is also available.
-Meetings are still held every 3rd Wednesday of the month at 7:00 in the meeting room (enter through the door on the east side and go downstairs).
-If attending for the first time or from a distance, please call Norma or Carol to confirm the date and time.
+Beautiful Plains Branch has moved and is now located in the lower level of the Neepawa Court House, with the Beautiful Plains Archives (282 Hamilton Street).
+Here we have our library and all our materials as well as the computer and access to the internet.
+It is all together in one place and ready for researching!
+Meetings are still held every 3rd Wednesday of the month at 7:00 in our meeting room (enter through the back door on the south side and go downstairs).
+There is plenty of parking available.
+If attending for the first time or from a distance, please call Norma (204-476-5230) or Carol (204-476-2687) to confirm the time and date.

 Our library has many excellent resources for our members and the public to do research.
 We have a large number of community history books and some family histories, as well as an extensive obituary collection, which is available in binders and indexed on a database on our library computer.
 There is also a funeral card collection, which includes headstone photos and obituaries for most of the cards.
 Cemetery records for several of the area cemeteries are available and include photos, obits, maps and other information.
 Riverside Cemetery is transcribed and on a database at the library.
 Photos are now being added to this database.
 We have also received a large number of old copies of the Neepawa Press, which are available for searching.

 - Military Project – This project includes biographies, photos, etc. of all veterans from the Beautiful Plains area who served in either World War 1 or 2.

 - Seniors’ Stories – a collection of stories and photos from many of our area Pioneers – originally published in the weekly newspaper.

 - Funeral card updates

 - Riverside Cemetery – transcription and photo updates